xdividr/dreamcloud-docs/styleguide.rst

 compiler to throw away the reference when it is done, so you can later have the same text be a link to a different target.
-If you have one underscore it will create a link and save the text as a reference, so the next time you use it you dont have to add the target, just the text, like:
+If you have one underscore it will create a link and save the text as a reference, so the next time you use it you don't have to add the target, just the text, like:

 .. code::